marano/rollin/README.md

-# Rollin
+# rollin

 A Ruby minimalistic filesystem based blog engine made for developers.

-Different from other blog engines Rollin only does what matters, and leave the rest to you.
+Different from other blog engines, rollin only does what matters, and leave the rest to you.

-Rollin currently only supports Markdown format and uses the Github's awesome redcarpet.
+It currently supports Markdown format and uses the Github's awesome redcarpet.

 ## Installation